maxhumme/nodejs.org/apps/site/pages/en/learn/asynchronous-work/discover-javascript-timers.md

 When writing JavaScript code, you might want to delay the execution of a function.

 This is the job of `setTimeout`.
-You specify a callback function to execute later, and a value expressing how later you want it to run, in milliseconds:
+You specify a callback function to execute later, and a value expressing how much later you want it to run, in milliseconds:

 ```js
 setTimeout(() => {